 Conditions may be tough, but trout don’t completely shut down

-Winter is a time of stark beauty in the mountains, a time when the dominant colors are blue, gray, brown and black, when streams run full and clear and icy cold and when a warm, sunny day is an event and a blessing for a trout fisher.
+Winter is a time of stark beauty in the mountains, a time when the dominant colors are blue, gray, brown and black.
+It’s when streams run full and clear and icy cold.
+And it’s when a warm, sunny day is an event and a blessing for a trout fisher.

-Although spring is undoubtedly the ideal trout-fishing season, winter fishing does have its merits.
+Spring is undoubtedly the ideal trout-fishing season.
+But winter fishing does have its merits.
 What most fishers discover is that they catch fewer but larger fish.
 The downside, particularly during the bitterly cold months of January and February, is that the fishing can test an angler’s mettle and patience.
 The key to successful winter fishing is to use more nymphs and fewer dry flies

 With fewer hatches coming off, nymphs are the type of food that trout, particularly large trout, see and prefer.
 When a big nymph floats past a trout, all he sees is one big mouthful of protein.

 The late Mike Terrell of Sylva, N.C., a guide and lifelong trout fisher, once said he liked winter trout fishing, “because streams are less crowded, and you aren’t bothered by bugs.
 Only the hearty get out in cold weather, and the bigger fish are more active.